DaPigGuy/PiggyShopUI/.github/PULL_REQUEST_TEMPLATE.md

 Does your Pull Request:
 - resolve a bug?
 If so, link the issue with the PR and add explain what caused the issue.
 - enhance the plugin?
 If so, explain what this adds, including why it should be added.
-- translate the plugin?
-If so, refer to CONTRIBUTING.md for the guidelines of translating to another language.
 -->

 #### **Testing Environment**